SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-sharepoint-client-library-code.md

 web.Title = "New Title";
 web.Description = "New Description";

-// Note that the web.Update() does not trigger a request to the server.
+// Note that the web.Update() doesn't trigger a request to the server.
 // Requests are only sent to the server from the client library when
 // the ExecuteQuery() method is called. web.Update();